 Monrovia real estate is some of the most expensive in Indiana, although Monrovia house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Monrovia is generally considered to be a blue-collar town.
-39.67% of the Monrovia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Monrovia is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Monrovia who work in sales jobs (13.59%), office and administrative support (10.96%), and personal care services (6.38%).
+Monrovia is a blue-collar town, with 35.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Monrovia is a town of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Monrovia who work in sales jobs (12.53%), management occupations (10.38%), and office and administrative support (7.45%).

 Monrovia is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Monrovia’s overall crime rate is lower than average for the country.

-The per capita income in Monrovia in 2010 was $19,626, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,504 for a family of four.
+The per capita income in Monrovia in 2018 was $30,016, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $120,064 for a family of four.
 However, Monrovia contains both very wealthy and poor people as well.

 The people who call Monrovia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monrovia residents report their race to be White, followed by Asian.
-Important ancestries of people in Monrovia include Irish, English, Italian, and Dutch.
+The greatest number of Monrovia residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Monrovia include German, Irish, English, European, and Italian.

 The most common language spoken in Monrovia is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.